dsmrreader/dsmr-reader/docs/api.rst

 .. warning::

-    The API-documentation has been moved to your local DSMR-reader installation since DSMR-reader ``v3.1``.
+    The API-documentation has been moved to your local installation since DSMR-reader ``v3.1``.

-    You can access it by selecting the ``About DSMR-reader`` menu item in DSMR-reader.
+    You can access it by selecting the ``About & Support`` menu item in DSMR-reader.